How Good Workplace Air Quality Can Improve the Performance of Your Business

 More and more employers are making the investment in air conditioning and other ventilation systems.
 Not only are they a cost-efficient way to control the air temperature all-year-round, but they are also an effective way to control the health of your employees, ensuring good workplace air quality.

-Of course it is a basic requirement that employees should be provided with a safe and comfortable workplace, but air conditioning also has the major benefit of saving money and enabling a business to individually control conditions in different parts of the building more efficiently.
+Of course, it is a basic requirement that employees should be provided with a safe and comfortable workplace, but air conditioning also has the major benefit of saving money and enabling a business to individually control conditions in different parts of the building more efficiently.

-Unventilated offices can lead to tiredness and fatigue and therefore stress and ultimately a poor quality of work.
-But they can also lead to a greater risk of disease and other negative health conditions, which clearly can result in absenteeism.
+Air quality issues in the workplace can also lead to a greater risk of disease and other negative health conditions, which clearly can result in absenteeism.

 We spend so much time at work that it is only natural that this environment will have an effect on our health, and so it needs to be controlled and made as accommodating as possible.
 Clean air will help with:

 - Humidity: a build-up of moisture in hot conditions can cause dust mites and mould forming, and therefore airborne particles, which can result in breathing difficulties or even black mould

 - Dry air: a stuffy atmosphere can result in dry skin forming or nosebleeds

 - Odours: smelly foods or a build-up of other odours can cause discomfort and irritability in employees, and musty smells can be a sign of mould, disease, or lingering VOCs, which have a negative health impact.